spirostefos/-CNN_image_rec/README.md

 3. Follow the code comments to execute the code step by step.
 4. Make sure to have the dataset downloaded and saved in the appropriate directory as mentioned in the code.

+### Requirements:
+- Python 3.x
+- TensorFlow
+- Keras
+- numpy
+- matplotlib
+- scikit-learn

 ## Usage
+1. Clone the repository to your local machine: `git clone https://github.com/spirostefos/CNN_image_rec.git`
+2. Navigate to the project directory: `cd CNN_image_rec`
+3. Install the required dependencies: `pip install -r requirements.txt`
+4. Run the main script to execute the project: `python main.py`
-- Execute the code cells in your preferred environment, ensuring the dataset is accessible.
+5. Execute the code cells in your preferred environment, ensuring the dataset is accessible.
-- Follow the provided code comments for each step, including data preprocessing, model training, evaluation, and visualization.
+6. Follow the provided code comments for each step, including data preprocessing, model training, evaluation, and visualization.
-- Experiment with different hyperparameters, architectures, and optimization techniques as described in the code.
+7. Experiment with different hyperparameters, architectures, and optimization techniques as described in the code.
-- Utilize the provided evaluation functions to assess the performance of the models, including ROC curves, classification reports, confusion matrices, etc.
+8. Utilize the provided evaluation functions to assess the performance of the models, including ROC curves, classification reports, confusion matrices, etc.

-## File Structure
-- `data120.npy`: Numpy array containing image data.
-- `labels120.npy`: Numpy array containing corresponding labels.
-- `README.md`: This file providing an overview of the project.
-- `requirements.txt`: Text file listing all the required dependencies for the project.
-- Other Python script files containing code for data preprocessing, model creation, evaluation functions, etc.

 ## Instructions: